 In addition to food truck workers’ comp insurance; you can help protect your food truck business and staff members by following these basic risk reduction tips.

 - Train your staff bi-annually on proper lifting techniques.

-- Provide your kitchen staff with proper equipment to safely handle the food they prepare, including an enclosed storage area for sharps and plenty of clean towels for heat protection.
+- Provide your kitchen staff with proper equipment to safely handle the food they prepare.
+This includes an enclosed storage area for sharps and plenty of clean towels for heat protection.

 - Pu in place a strict dress code, especially when it comes to footwear.
 This will minimize the risk of slips inside your commercial kitchen and/or food truck.

-If you have questions about food truck workers’ comp for your mobile food business, make sure to reach out to an insurance professional.
+Have questions about food truck workers’ comp for your mobile business?
+Make sure to reach out to an insurance professional.